 Hear Elvis's version on: Amazing Grace (CD 2)

-The version by the Heavenly Gospel Singers, recorded on 4 August 1937 for Bluebird, was called "Rock My Soul."
+The original version by the Heavenly Gospel Singers, recorded on 4 August 1937 and released on Bluebird 7177, was called "Rock My Soul."
 The Trumpeteers released a version called "Bosom Of Abraham" (Score 5031) in 1949.
 The Jordanaires released a version in 1954 (Decca 29188).
+Earlier in 1937, the Heavenly Gospel Singers also recorded what is often regarded as the first modern gospel song, namely "Take My Hand, Precious Lord," which was also to be recorded by Elvis (see below).

 Written by: Leiber; Stoller